italoadler/bitbooks/coding_trig/book/chapter_04/chapter_04.md

     context.beginPath();
     for (let i = 0; i <= Math.PI * 2; i += 0.2) {
       let x = i * 100;
-      let y = Math.sin(i) * 100;
+      let y = Math.sin(i) * 200;
       context.lineTo(x, y);
     }
     context.stroke();

+    // draw the y-axis
+    context.beginPath();
+    context.moveTo(0, 0);
+    context.lineTo(width, 0);
+    context.stroke();

 *Listing 4-2*

 Of course we'll need the HTML file as described in the introduction.
 And this listing has the lines that get a reference to the canvas its context and set its size.
 Then we need to translate the canvas down by `height / 2`.
 That puts the 0 position of the y-axis in the center of the screen.
-Then we just get the `x` and `y` by multiplying the input and output by 100 and executing a `lineTo` to that point and finally stroking that path.
+Then we just get the `x` and `y` by multiplying the input and output by 100 and executing a `lineTo` to that point and then stroking that path.
+The last few lines just draw a line to represent the y-axis.
 You can see the output in figure 4-9.

 ![Our first sine wave.](images/figure_4-9.png)<br/>
 *Figure 4-9.
 Our first sine wave.*